krzysztofzablocki/Sourcery/guides/Codable.md

 Template will generate implementation of `encode(to:)` method.
 You can define additional methods to be used to encode it.

   - method to get encoding container.
-This is usefull if your type needs to be encoded into a nested key(s):
+This is useful if your type needs to be encoded into a nested key(s):

 ```swift
 struct MyStruct: AutoDecodable {